 - Ability to query data across multiple tables

-- Understanding table relations and how to create and modify databases
+- Understanding table relations and how to create and modify complex databases

 - Ability to perform recursive joins and pattern matching

 - Ability to control what the data will look like with CASE statements

 - Understanding the difference between procedural and declarative styles for SQL